Transmission of material in this release is embargoed until USDL-16-1771

 Media contact: (202) 691-5902 * PressOffice@bls.gov

-rate was unchanged at 5.0 percent, the U.S. Bureau of Labor Statistics reported
+rate remained at 4.9 percent, the U.S. Bureau of Labor Statistics reported today.

 Household Survey Data